This dual-lens home security camera delivers 180° 4K view of your home without the distortion

 The Reolink Duo 3 PoE, a 16MP UHD home security camera, which launches during CES 2024 (Jan.
 9-12), utilizes its two lenses and Reolink's image stitching algorithm, to capture two images from slightly different angles and combine those two images together to produce a panoramic image with minimal warping.

-While it isn't exactly a new technique and Reolink has yet to share the details on how its stitching technology works, most of the home security cameras and video doorbells suffer from what is known as a fisheye effect - an unfortunate result of their trying to deliver a wider view to provide as much coverage of your space as possible.
+While it isn't exactly a new technique and Reolink has yet to share the details on how its stitching technology works, most of the home security cameras and even the best video doorbells suffer from what is known as a fisheye effect - an unfortunate result of their trying to deliver a wider view to provide as much coverage of your space as possible.
 This doesn't necessarily have a huge impact on your overall security, but it still degrades the image quality around the edges.

 What Reolink is trying to do here is ensure that you're getting a crisp and clear image throughout, which is something that can come in handy especially if there's an incident in your home, and you need to provide video evidence to the police.